contentful/widget-sdk/README.md

 (stylesheets and scripts).
 If you update one of those, run `gulp all` again.

+## Styleguide

+The styleguide is generated automatically when running `gulp serve` and is served by gulp at `/styleguide`.

+If you wish to generate it manually, you can run `gulp generate-styleguide` and then check `public/styleguide`

+If you wish to publish the styleguide, run `gulp publish-styleguide`, which will generate the styleguide and publish it to the `gh-pages` branch which will make it available at [http://contentful.github.io/user_interface/](http://contentful.github.io/user_interface/).

+Don't forget to provide an appropriate commit message outlining the changes.

 ### Production builds

 To build the production version of the assets, run `gulp build`.